up arrow

 Insurance Coverage for GLP drugs

-• Zepbound and Wegovy, which are approved for weight loss, are covered by some insurance plans.
-The plans typically require a prior authorization be completed, which asks if the patient meets FDA-approved indications (BMI ≥ 30 or ≥ 27 with comorbidities like hypertension or high cholesterol).
-Recently, some plans are now requiring a BMI of 40 or greater for coverage.
+• Zepbound and Wegovy: Zepbound (tirzepatide) and Wegovy (semaglutide) are approved for weight loss and covered by some insurance plans.
+Insurance companies typically require prior authorization to confirm that the patient meets FDA-approved indications (BMI ≥ 30 or ≥ 27 with comorbidities like hypertension or high cholesterol).
+Recently, some plans started requiring a BMI of 40 or greater for coverage.
 The Wegovy manufacturer has set up a webpage that provides coverage information - Wegovy coverage checker.
-(NOTE: the provider information is Todd Crump, Austin, TX)
+(NOTE: The provider information is Todd Crump, Austin, TX)

-• Ozempic and Mounjaro, which are only approved for diabetes, typically require prior authorization or "stepped therapy," and coverage is denied if the patient does not have diabetes.
+• Ozempic and Mounjaro: Ozempic (semaglutide) and Mounjaro (tirzepatide) are only approved for diabetes and typically require prior authorization (sometimes called "stepped therapy") for coverage.
+If the patient does not have diabetes, coverage is denied.
 A few plans offer these medications without prior authorization, in which case, they are covered when prescribed for weight loss.
 Please note that insurance companies will not approve these medications for pre-diabetes, insulin resistance, high cholesterol, family history of diabetes, PCOS, etc.

 Weight loss therapies from Texas Telemedicine Doctor